 Technology has brought about some amazing changes to the world of music.
-One recent technological innovation is the Digitech TRIO Electric Guitar Multi Effect, Band Creator pedal.
-It is an effects pedal that basically “learns” a chord progression the guitarist plays and then provides bass and drum backing tracks.
+One recent technological innovation is the Digitech TRIO Electric Guitar Multi-Effect, Band Creator pedal.
+The effects pedal basically “learns” a chord progression the guitarist plays and then provides bass and drum backing tracks.
 Then the guitarist can solo over them.
-It’s a handy tool that could be used for practice as well as live performance.
+It’s a handy tool that could be used for practice as well as a live performance.

 Features of the Pedal

-The TRIO has a knob that allows you to choose one of seven different musical genres.
-Those genres are: Blues, Pop, Alt Rock, Rock, Country R&B and Jazz.
+The TRIO has a knob that allows you to choose Blues, Pop, Alt Rock, Rock, Country R&B, or Jazz.
 The accompaniment you will hear will be tailored to whatever one of those options you have chosen.

 Within each genre, there is a choice of twelve different styles.
 Those styles may be selected using the Style knob.
 You may also change the tempo with the use of the Tempo knob.
 There is a USB connection that will allow you to download firmware updates whenever they become available.

 With just some minor tweaking, I was able to get a pretty good mix.
-I had it running to my guitar practice amp and it sounded quite good.
+I had it running to my guitar practice amp, and it sounded quite good.
 It’s pretty straightforward as far as the mixing goes.
-You have a volume control for both the bass and the drums.
-There is no volume adjustment on the unit for the guitar though.
+You have volume control for both the bass and the drums.
+There is no volume adjustment on the unit for the guitar, though.
 But having it for the other two is good enough to get a proper mix.

 The Pluses of the Unit